-• On September 2, 2011, the Bank's B2B Trust subsidiary announced its intention to acquire 100% of M.R.S.
+- On September 2, 2011, the Bank's B2B Trust (now B2B Bank) subsidiary announced its intention to acquire 100% of M.R.S.
 Trust Company and M.R.S.
-Inc. ("MRS Companies") by way of a stock purchase transaction, and this transaction was concluded on November 16, 2011.
-Thus, B2B Trust has become a prime provider of products and services to the Canadian financial advisor community.
-The combined entities will serve more than 22,000 advisors, boasting a loan portfolio of \$6 billion, deposits of \$10 billion, and \$25 billion of assets under administration.

-- On September 2, 2011, the Bank and Mackenzie Investments also announced their intention to conclude an agreement for the distribution of Mackenzie mutual funds, and this agreement was signed on October 14, 2011.
-According to the terms of the agreement, as principal distributor, the Bank will supply a preferred family of Mackenzie funds as of mid-January 2012. - On December 2, 2010, the Bank relocated a branch into entirely renovated premises in Quebec City, marking the latest evolution of its financial services boutique concept.
+Inc. ("MRS Companies") by way of a share purchase transaction, and this transaction was concluded on November 16, 2011.
+Thus, B2B Trust became a prime provider of products and services to the Canadian financial advisor community.
+The combined entities serve more than 22,000 advisors, boasting a loan portfolio of \$6 billion, deposits of \$10 billion, and \$25 billion of assets under administration. - On September 2, 2011, the Bank and Mackenzie Investments also announced their intention to conclude an agreement for the distribution of Mackenzie mutual funds, and this agreement was signed on October 14, 2011.
+According to the terms of the agreement, as principal distributor, the Bank now offers a preferred family of Mackenzie funds since mid-January 2012. - On December 2, 2010, the Bank relocated a branch into entirely renovated premises in Quebec City, marking the latest evolution of its financial services boutique concept.
 The branch embodies a new approach that features an innovative layout and a refined and warm atmosphere characterized by simplicity, accessibility, proximity, and client service and support.
-A second branch designed in accordance with this evolved concept was inaugurated in Longueuil on October 24, 2011. - On January 18, 2011, the Bank opened a permanent recruitment centre inside the Berri-UQÀM subway station known as Laurentian Bank Career Station.
+A second branch evolving from this concept was opened in Longueuil on October 24, 2011. - On January 18, 2011, the Bank opened a permanent recruitment centre inside the Berri-UQÀM subway station known as Laurentian Bank Career Station.
 Representing a first in the Canadian banking industry, the concept of this recruitment centre is aimed at attracting new talent in support of the Bank's growth and development. - In March 2011, the Bank announced an important investment program to impact its branch network.
 With this announcement, the majority of the institution's branches will have undergone a makeover.